convertConvert a name into the corresponding structure.

 NameFormatException.FilteredCase- when the name does not correspond to a structure, and not other converter should be tried on this name.

 NamePrefixException- when the name does not correspond to a structure, but is a possible prefix of a valid name.

 When converting a document, it is not directly possible to know where name start and end.
 For instance, suppose that a converter knows the structure for "Prussian Blue" by looking it up in a database.
 Given the sentence "The Prussian Blue chemical was used to color textiles in blue", the word "Prussian" alone would be passed to the converter.
-If prefix mode has been successfully activated, the converter should throw a NamePrefixException, indicating that it knows a name starting with this prefix.
+In prefix mode, the converter should throw a NamePrefixException, indicating that it knows a name starting with this prefix.

 The prefix mode is an optional optimization.
 If a converter does not support it, it can return false to this call.
 In this case, the system will always try to call again after concatenating several words (up to a limit or a detected end of sentence).
 This ensures that names containing spaces will be recognized, at the cost of more conversion attempts.

 The default implementation of this method returns true.
 If a converter only accepts names without whitespace characters, then it is always safe to return true.
 Otherwise, you should implement prefix mode support or override this method to return false.

 - true if prefix mode is supported, false otherwise.